AmpersandTarski/TheToolsWeUse/making-docker-images.md

 docker push ampersandtarski/ampersand-prototype
 ~~~

+At this point the images are published and this chapter is done.
+However, it is good to discuss a few collateral issues: deployment, maintenance and security.

 ## 6. Deploying directly on this server
 We are making three containers: one for the database, one for the RAP3 application, and one for PhpMyAdmin[^1].
 Containers are built from images by the command `docker-compose`: